cooper/ferret/README.md

 ### Compiled

 Ferret currently compiles exclusively to Perl, a high-level language.
-It might therefore be considered a very-high-level language (VHLL).
-In other words, it probably has a lot of useless overhead.
+It might therefore be classified as a very-high-level language (VHLL).
+In other words, Ferret has many features at the cost of considerable overhead.

 ```
 say("Hello World!");